New Bedford, Massachusetts: Early history

-Many whalers would quit their jobs in 1849, though, as the Gold Rush attracted many of them to leave New Bedford for California.
-During this time Herman Melville, who worked in New Bedford as a whaler, wrote the novel Moby-Dick and published it in 1851; the city would be the initial setting of the book, including a scene set in the Seaman's Bethel, which still stands today.
-Despite the power it gave to New Bedford, the whaling industry began to decline starting in 1859 when petroleum, which would become an alternative to whale oil, was discovered.
-Another blow came with the Whaling Disaster of 1871, in which twenty-two New Bedford whalers were lost in the ice off the coast of Alaska.
+Many whalers quit their jobs in 1849, though, as the Gold Rush attracted many of them to leave New Bedford for California.
+During this time Herman Melville, who worked in New Bedford as a whaler, wrote the novel Moby-Dick and published it in 1851.
+The city is the initial setting of the book, including a scene set in the Seaman's Bethel, which still stands.
+Despite the power it gave to New Bedford, the whaling industry began to decline starting in 1859 when petroleum, which replaced whale oil, was discovered.
+Another blow came with the whaling disaster of 1871, in which 22 New Bedford whalers were lost in the ice off the coast of Alaska.
 The New Bedford firm J. & W. R. Wing Company, the largest whaling company in the United States, sent out its last whaleship in 1914, and whaling in New Bedford came to its final end in 1925, with the last whaling expedition being made by the schooner John R. Manta.

 In the mid-1840s, New Bedford was the site of the first petroleum fuel refinery in the United States, as newly discovered Pennsylvania crude oil was shipped to New Bedford to be refined for lamp oil and other oil.
-Standard Oil would ultimately buy this refinery, located on Fish Island.
+Standard Oil later bought this refinery, located on Fish Island.
 Fish Island was also the site of an early experiment in coal gasification, leading to the explosion of a building.

 New Bedford was able to remain wealthy because of its textile industry.
 Starting in 1881, the textile industry grew large enough to sustain the city's economy.
 At its height, over 30,000 people were employed by the 32 cotton-manufacturing companies that owned the textile factories of New Bedford (which were worth $100 million in total).
 The creation of the New Bedford Textile School in 1895–1899 ushered in an era of textile prosperity that began to decline in the great depression and ended with the end of the textile period in the 1940s.
 The industry garnered national headlines in 1928 when it was hit with a strike of 30,000 workers.
 The walkout of mostly immigrant workers was given critical support by the Workers (Communist) Party and was the precursor of a more tumultuous textile strike in North Carolina held the following year.